dyhes/zulip/templates/zerver/integrations/codebase.md

-Get Codebase notifications in Zulip!
+Get Codebase notifications in Aloha!

 1. First, create the streams you’d like to use for Codebase notifications.
 There will be two types of messages: commit-related updates and issue-related